Lamport Timestamp

 The implementation rules for the events and clock are quite straightforward:

-3. When a process wants to send a message to another process, it will create a sent event
+- When a process wants to send a message to another process, it will create a

-4. When a process receives a message from another process, it will create a received event
+event - When a process receives a message from another process, it will create a

 We’ll start simple, with intra process events.
 The WRSG will be generating strings one char at a time.
 Every time the process receives a command to generate a char, it will create an event and observes the IR1 and IR2 above.